In this article, you'll learn the Tethr-supported audio file types and their codecs.

 |G.723||(RIFF wFormat tag 0xA100 sometimes specified as “Comverse Infosys Ltd. G723.1”) These are stereo audio files encoded in G.723 format by a Verint system.
 Stereo is accomplished by interleaving 30-millisecond chunks of audio, which generally correspond to RTP packets.|

 Import MP3 file types

 Use MP3 files by specifying the MIME type audio/mp3.
 These files can have any sample rate or compression quality.

 - Currently, OPUS format files are the only audio type that can be sent in OGG encapsulation.
 These files conventionally have .opus extensions.

 - Outside of VoIP circles, OGG files are more often encoded using Vorbis.
 Tethr doesn't currently support Vorbis.

 - Use audio/ogg type to specify OPUS encoded OGG audio files only.

-Once we've verified that your audio and metadata are flowing into Tethr, and automated the process, you'll work with a Tethr Customer Support Manager to begin generating insights about your customer interactions.
+Once we've verified that your audio and metadata are flowing into Tethr, and automated the process, you'll work with a Tethr Customer Success Manager to begin generating insights about your customer interactions.